 Live virus vaccines (e.g., LAIV, MMR, VAR) are contraindicated in pregnancy due to the theoretical risk of virus transmission to the fetus.
 People who could become pregnant and receive a live virus vaccine should be instructed to avoid pregnancy for 1 month after vaccination.
 IPV and MenB should not be given except to those with an elevated risk of exposure during pregnancy.
-HepB: Heplisav-B and PreHevbrio are not recommended during pregnancy, use Engerix-B or Recombivax-HB.
 HPV is not recommended during pregnancy.